 One of the most common challenges that can cripple and sink a burgeoning company is financial difficulties.
 If you don’t have enough money to produce your product or even keep the lights on, you’re in trouble.

-Connect with Purchasing Managers
+Step 4: Connect With Purchasing Managers

-Your relationships can either elevate your product to mass adoption, or add you to the long list of failed products.
+When you become a retail vendor, your relationships can either elevate your product to mass adoption, or add you to the long list of failed products.
 If you want to be the next iPod and avoid the fate of the Zune, you’d best start schmoozing with those who are most influential.

 The purchasing managers of retailers are the ones to woo, and LinkedIn is one of the easiest and most effective ways to do so.

-Learn to use the Vendor Portal
+Step 5: Learn to Use the Vendor Portal

-Take Advantage of open Vendor days
+Step 6: Take Advantage of Open Vendor Days

 Before heading to the event, always prepare.
 Most major retailers provide an outline of requirements for vendors on their websites.
 For example, check out Home Depot’s guide.